Criticism of “The Unexceptional Schizophrenic: A Post-Postmodern Introduction”

 What a paper like this really does is reinforce the schizophrenic’s role in the liberal narrative that so excludes them.
 It establishes the schizophrenic as a political object for absorbtion into a larger narrative that exists not so much to voice their existence but absorb those voices into a larger black hole narrative of disability identifiers, reinforcing the DSM quantifiers that put them in the separated institution in the first place.
 But the schizophrenic has always been alien to identity, to the very concept of organization.
 Indeed, many disabled people are alienated from this sense of identity, often being the result of horrifying accidents and loss of critical function - something that has been a major point of criticism for purely social disability models.
 In the essay you say that we should focus on the works of individual schizophrenic people, but I think the individualization of disability activism serves more to alienate people than it does to express individual struggle.
 It captures these unique struggles into a box that are later distributed as commodified packages.
 While case studies are extremely important and deserve more representation in the literature, the individual stories of disabled people are forged into a helpless cycle of repeating a narrative where we fight for ourselves and desperately seek representation.
 A more comprehensive theory, written by schizophrenic people and others collaborating together, like how Guattari crudely attempted in the early 70s, which integrates these experiences, is a better approach.

-If you are not directly schizophrenic or schizo-affective yourself (I speak as the latter), how does the essay not count as that same kind of exploitation?
+If you are not directly schizophrenic yourself or closely allied among them, how does the essay not count as that same kind of exploitation?
 I have several schizophrenic friends who are interested in theory and none of them agree with this claim of exploitation.
 At least Felix Guattari was likely functionally disabled himself (read the anti-oedipus papers; he frequently mentions issues with language, memory ect). and directly interacted with subjects on an everyday basis.
 This is quite concerning because academia for schizophrenics is very inaccessible, and disability theory representation in academics is likely skewed towards physical disability because of the very nature of academic accessibility.
 Furthermore, I find that many people within disability theory are afraid to engage with schizophrenia directly, instead relying on institutions such as publications and organizations.
 Is this not the same thing?
 What is the author’s experience with schizophrenic people beyond someone in their family?

 While I can understand criticizing Deleuze in this manner, I believe it requires a lot more research to actually formulate properly, and neglecting to mention Deleuze’s own disability is frustrating.
 I think its fair to argue that Deleuze exploited Guattari.
 However, the critiques of Guattari feel weak, unfounded and historically inaccurate.
 Guattari certainly made mistakes which he has been criticized for by other writers, but overall I think claims of exploitation come largely from not understanding his method.
 I think this largely is caused by an academic focus on Deleuze and neglecting the historical context of both people.
 Worth pointing out as well is that most interpretations of Capitalism and Schizophrenia alienate the two subjects from each other to neutralize schizophrenics.
 Schizophrenia is labeled as an abstraction, the interactions are transformed into a pacified narrative that can be observed in the relative safety of a university class or academic paper than the streets from where it came.
 Perhaps more worth criticizing is this relationship that many of us have with interpreting the literature and how we generate a sanitized understanding of the material and then impose those ideas on schizophrenics - a serious problem within many online Deleuze reading communities that I actively fight to try to stop.
 Very few people directly engage with Guattari’s activism and clinical work and this reflects well in the perpetuation of the myth of “metaphorical schizophrenia” in Anti-Oedipus.